fondemen/vagrant-kubernetes/README.md

 ```
 vagrant up
-# VMs need to be restarted after install...
-vagrant halt
-vagrant up
 # Now you can login
 vagrant ssh
 # You are no able to play with kubectl, docker, helm
 kubectl get pods
 ```

-Created nodes are k8s01 (master), k8s02, k8s03 and so on (depends on [NODES](#nodes) variable).
+Created nodes are k8s01 (master), k8s02, k8s03 and so on (depends on [NODES](#nodes) and [PREFIX](#prefix) variables).

+Cluster can merly be stopped by issuing `vagrant halt` and later restarted with `vagrant up` (with same env vars!).

-[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/).
+[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/) using default storage class "glusterfs".
 A new disk is provisionned for each VM dedicated to storage at `~/VirtualBox\ VMs/k8s0X/gluster-k8s0X.vdi`.
 Key for Heketi to communicate with worker nodes is generated on the fly.

-[Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) are served by [Traefik v1](https://docs.traefik.io/v1.7/user-guide/kubernetes/) on port 30080, proxied from port 80 by [nginx](https://nginx.org/).
-The traefik dashboard is available at http://192.168.2.100:30088.
+[Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) are served by [Traefik](https://docs.traefik.io/providers/kubernetes-ingress/) on port 30080, proxied from port 80 by [nginx](https://nginx.org/).
+The traefik dashboard is available at http://192.168.2.100/dashboard/.

 Special thanks to [MM.
 Meyer and Schmuck](https://github.com/MeyerHerve/Projet3A-Kubernetes) for the installation procedure...

 ## Testing

-Copy the nginx-test-file.yml to k8s01 (with `vagrant scp` or merely `nano`), `vagrant ssh` (this wil log you on k8s01), then `k apply -f nginx-test-file.yml`.
-You should find a `nginx.local/` frontend associated to two backends on the [dashboard](http://192.168.2.100:30088). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).
+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).

 To load a file, `sudo su -` to get root access, list gluster volumes with `gluster volume list` : one volume should show up (the one created by the persistent volume claim).
+You can find the exact volume name with `kubectl get pv $(kubectl get pvc test-gluster-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.glusterfs.path}'`.
 Create a directory (e.g. `mkdir nginx-data`), and mount that volume with `mount -t glusterfs k8s01:/[volume name] nginx-data`.
 Add an `index.html` file to `nginx-data` and then `curl -H 'Host: nginx.local' 192.168.2.100` should serve you that file.

 ## Configuration